The Normal-Generalised Gamma-Pareto process: A novel pure-jump L\'evy process with flexible tail and jump-activity properties: Experiments

 \subsubsection{Simulated dataset}

 We first demonstrate that our posterior sampler based on particle MCMC could successfully recover the true parameters on a simulated dataset.
-We simulate data from the L\'evy-driven stochastic volatility model with NGGP marginal for $n=1\,000$ time-steps and parameters $\eta=5, c=1,\tau=3$ and $\lambda=0.01$.
-We run three independent particle MCMC chains with $5\,000$ iterations ($2\,500$ burn-in) and $1\,000$ particles.
-Figure~\ref{fig:complex_simulated_3.0} shows that our sampler successfully recovers the parameters, especially the heavy-tail parameter $\tau$.
+We simulate data from the L\'evy-driven stochastic volatility model with NGGP marginal for $n=2\,000$ time-steps and parameters $\eta=5, c=1,\tau=3.0$ and $\lambda=0.1$.
+We run three independent particle MCMC chains with $5\,000$ iterations ($2\,500$ burn-in) and $3\,000$ particles.
+Figure~\ref{fig:complex_simulated_3.0} shows that our sampler successfully recovers the parameters.
 Trace plots suggest the convergence of the sampler.
 Figure~\ref{fig:complex_simulated_states} shows the posterior estimate and credible interval for the integrated volatility, together with the true value.
+Additional simulation results are reported in Appendix E, for data generated with a smaller value $\tau=1.5$.
+We also assess the sensitivity to the choice of prior, by reporting the posterior distributions under a different prior distribution for $\tau$.